-14 EVALUATION OF QUOTATIONS AND TENDERS
+15 EVALUATION OF QUOTATIONS AND TENDERS

-- 14.1 The normal practice shall be to accept the offer from the contractor who, having satisfied the Council's minimum requirements, has offered the lowest price.
-This approach may be waived will not apply in cases whereif the relevant director considers in advance of seeking quotations or tenders that there are other issues that should be taken into account and that the best value solution should be sought.
-Whichever method is adopted, the head of service must be able to demonstrate that value for money has been properly assessed.
-An assessment of the most cost-effective product or service may be undertaken in advance of seeking and accepting the lowest price quotation or tender without recourse to using the full best value solution option as contained in CPR 14.2 to 14.6 provided this assessment is approved in advance by: - a) the relevant head of service where the contract is estimated to be up to and including threshold 32 in value; or - b) the S.151 Officer where the contract is estimated to be within threshold-43 in value; or - c) the Corporate Management Team where the contract value is estimated to be within threshold 54 in value.
+15.1 The normal practice shall be to accept the offer from the contractor who, having satisfied the Council's minimum requirements, has offered the lowest price.
+This approach will not apply in cases where the relevant director considers in advance of seeking quotations or tenders that there are other issues that should be taken into account and that the best value solution should be sought.
+Whichever method is adopted, the Head of Service must be able to demonstrate that value for money has been properly assessed.
+An assessment of the most cost-effective product or service may be undertaken in advance of seeking and accepting the lowest price quotation or tender without recourse to using the full best value solution option as contained in CPR 14.2 to 14.6 provided this assessment is approved in advance by:

+- a) the relevant Head of Service where the contract is estimated to be up to and including threshold 2 in value; or - b) the Section 151 Officer where the contract is estimated to be within threshold 3 in value; or - c) the Corporate Management Team where the contract value is estimated to be within threshold 4 in value.